Two Belgian policewomen shot dead: What we know - Journal du Cameroun

 – The attack –

 – At around 10:30 am (0830 GMT), a man followed two female police officers in Liege, stabbed them several times, then grabbed their firearms and shot them both dead.
-They were 45-years-old and 53-years-old.
+They were 45 and 53 years old.

 – Officials said the officers were “executed” in a targeted attack.